michielkauwatjoe/LatLon/README.md

 ## Installation

-*LatLon* was developed for Python 2.7, currently adapting for Python 3.x.
+*LatLon* was originally developed for Python 2.7.
+It is currently being adapting for Python 3.x.
+You can test it locally in edit mode:

+    pip install -e .

 ## Usage Notes